JCSDA/spack-stack/doc/source/Quickstart.rst

    emacs envs/jedi-fv3.hera/common/*.yaml
    emacs envs/jedi-fv3.hera/site/*.yaml

-   # Process the specs and install
+   # Process/concretize the specs
-   # Note: both steps will take some time!
    spack concretize

+   # Optional step for systems with a pre-configured spack mirror, see below.

+   # Install the environment, recommended to always use --source
+   # to install the source code with the compiled binary package
-   spack install [--verbose] [--fail-fast]
+   spack install --source [--verbose] [--fail-fast]

    # Create lua module files
    spack module lmod refresh